PayString/rfcs/src/spec/payid-easy-checkout.md

-    'amount': The amount that should be sent by the sender to the receiver 'receiverPayID': The PayID URI of the receiver 'currency': The currency that the sender should send (TODO: define currency enum or use rfc) 'network': The network that the sender should send payment over (TODO: define network enum or use rfc) 'nextURL': A URL that the sender's wallet can use after completing the payment
+    'amount': The amount that should be sent by the sender to the receiver 'receiverPayID': The PayID URI of the receiver 'currency': The ISO-4217 currency code that the sender should send 'network': The network that the sender should send payment over (TODO: define network enum or use rfc) 'nextURL': A URL that the sender's wallet can use after completing the payment